- FESTIVAL AREA AND ARRIVAL

 The closest camping area is Rastila, by the metro stop of the same name.

-The festival security personnel will check you at the security check before entering the festival area.
+The festival security personnel will perform a security check at the gate, which also includes a physical check according to the instructions, taking sensitivity into account.
 The agelimit to the festival is 18 years.
 Please be prepared to present your ID, security will check ID's when entering the festival area.

 You can leave your belongings in the cloakroom by the festival gate, after the security check.
 The cloakroom fee is 3,50€.
 Please note that huge backpacks or other large items can not be stored at cloakroom.
 Those items can be left at the Helsinki railway station storage.